fhiso/sources-and-citations/creators-name.md

 is given, enclosed in braces (U+007B and U+007D).
 The *code point* *must* be for a single *character* that matches the `Char` production.
-Applications *may* reject *strings* that contain *escaped characters* corresponding to *character* that match the `RestrictedChar` production.
+Applications *may* reject *strings* that contain *escaped characters* corresponding to *characters* that match the `RestrictedChar` production.
 *Escaped characters* *may* be used to represent any character, not just those matching `ReservedNameChar`, but this is *not recommended*;
 applications *may* replace any unnecessary escapes with the unescaped